Savory Potato Spinach Frittata Healthy and Flavorful Dish

 Fresh herbs can elevate your frittata.
 Try adding basil for a sweet touch or dill for a fresh taste.
 You can also use dried herbs like oregano or thyme.
 A sprinkle of red pepper flakes adds heat.
 Experiment with different spices to find what you love.
 Use what you have on hand to create unique flavors.

 This frittata is simple but full of options.
 You can always find new ways to make it your own.
-For the full recipe, check out the Savory Potato Spinach Frittata.

 Storage Info